Setting up custom fields

-Custom fields give you the ability to store custom data in Orders, Tickets, Contacts and Events.
+Custom fields give you the ability to store custom data for the most important objects in your account, like Orders, Contacts and Events.
 In its simplest form it allows you to store extra data with a Contact.
 Let’s say you want to keep track of who is subscribed to your newsletter.
 You can easily add a checkbox that is shown whenever you add or edit a Contact.

 Custom fields are treated internally exactly the same way as regular fields, so there is no performance penalty for using them.
 Several datatypes are available: simple string, int or date types, but also checklist or optionset types.